Despite Trump's prod, Mich. to consider certifying Biden win

 LANSING, Mich.
-(AP) — Michigan election officials on Monday planned to consider certifying President-elect Joe Biden’s 154,000-vote victory in the state as President Donald Trump’s brazen attempts to subvert the results of the election faced increasingly stiff resistance from the courts and fellow Republicans.
+(AP) — Michigan election officials on Monday took up the normally routine matter of certifying President-elect Joe Biden’s victory in the state, meeting against the backdrop of President Donald Trump’s unprecedented campaign to subvert the results of the election.

-Michigan's Board of State Canvassers, which has two Republicans and two Democrats, was scheduled to meet Monday afternoon for what usually is a routine step.
-But Trump and allies have called on the Republicans to block certification to allow for an audit of votes in heavily Democratic Wayne County, home to Detroit, where Trump has claimed without evidence that he was the victim of fraud.
+Michigan's Board of State Canvassers, which has two Republicans and two Democrats, appeared to be moving toward certifying the results Monday afternoon despite calls by Trump and allies to the GOP members to block the vote to allow for an audit of ballots in heavily Democratic Wayne County, home to Detroit, where Trump has claimed without evidence that he was the victim of fraud.

+“The board’s duty today is very clear," Aaron Van Langevelde, the Republican vice chair, said early in the meeting.
+"We have a duty to certify this election based on these returns.
+That is very clear.
+We are limited to these returns.
+I’m not going to argue that we’re not.”

+He said he first wanted to hear public comment, however, before voting.

 Biden crushed the president by more than 330,000 votes in Wayne County, where the two GOP canvassers who certified the results unsuccessfully tried to reverse course last week after being called by Trump.
 Secretary of State Jocelyn Benson, a Democrat, has said an audit must wait until after statewide certification because only then would officials have legal access to documentation needed to conduct such a review.